Interested in Becoming a Part of the Missionary Church?

 (a) Establish membership in a local Missionary Church;

-(b) Counsel with their pastor and district superintendent as to the nature and condition of their call from God to the ministry;
+(b) Counsel with their pastor and regional, district or network leadership as to the nature and condition of their call from God to the ministry;

 (c) Receive an official recommendation from the board of their local church; and

-(d) Submit a completed Application for Ministerial License Part I to the district superintendent for consideration by their district executive board.
+(d) Submit a completed Application for Ministerial License Part I for consideration by their regional, district or network leadership.

-Applicants for the ministry living in an area where there is no Missionary Church shall comply with steps (b) and (d) immediately above.
+Applicants for the ministry living in an area where there is no Missionary Church shall comply with steps (b) and (c) immediately above.
+If they are unsure who the Missionary Church leadership for their location is please contact the Missionary Church Headquarters (260-747-2027) and speak to a representative in Generate.

-Licensed ministers are those whose ministerial calling and gifts have been formally recognized by a district conference, through the granting of a ministerial license, authorizing them for and appointing them to actual service in the ministry, subject to supervision and evaluation, as a step toward ordination.
+Licensed ministers are those whose ministerial calling and gifts have been formally recognized by Missionary Church leadership, through the granting of a ministerial license, authorizing them for and appointing them to actual service in the ministry, subject to supervision and evaluation, as a step toward ordination.

-(a) Applicants must have completed a minimum course of study consisting of at least one course in each of the following: Old Testament, New Testament, biblical or systematic theology, practical ministry theology, biblical interpretation, homiletics or communication, leadership and History and Polity of the Missionary Church; and
+(a) Applicants must have completed a minimum course of study consisting of at least one course in each of the following: Old Testament, New Testament, biblical or systematic theology, practical ministry theology, biblical interpretation, homiletics or communication, leadership and Pastoral Orientation of the Missionary Church; and

-(b) The applicant shall be reviewed and recommended by the district executive board.
+(b) The applicant shall be reviewed and recommended by the regional, district or network leadership.

-Ordained ministers are ministers whose calling, gifts, and usefulness have been demonstrated and enhanced by proper training and experience, and who have been separated to the service of Christ by the district conference and by the solemn act of ordination and thus have been fully invested with all the functions of the Christian ministry.
+Ordained ministers are ministers whose calling, gifts, and usefulness have been demonstrated and enhanced by proper training and experience, and who have been separated to the service of Christ by the regional, district or network leadership and by the solemn act of ordination and thus have been fully invested with all the functions of the Christian ministry.

 For use in the United States only.
 Those from other countries should contact Tami Swymeler.